Platform Integrator concepts

 Sybil defense is a catch-all term for any actions that minimize the effect of Sybils.
 Typically, Sybil defense involves filtering out users that can't provide sufficient evidence that they are real human individuals.
 The more effective the Sybil defense, the more confident you can be that your users are real, and the more effectively you can distribute rewards, votes and other forms of capital and agency to your community.

-Gitcoin Passport aggregates evidence of personhood from across web2 and web3, makes it available via a simple API, and does so while preserving user's privacy.
+Passport XYZ aggregates evidence of personhood from across web2 and web3, makes it available via a simple API, and does so while preserving user's privacy.
 Application developers and platform owners benefit from easy integration and flexibility to choose what evidence is most important to them, and how high their threshold for evidence should be.
 Users benefit from a simple UI that guides them along a simple path to collecting Passport Stamps and presenting them to apps, requiring only an Ethereum account to get started.

-The most common way platforms use Gitcoin Passport is to use Passport scores or specific combinations of Stamps to control access to some content or function.
+The most common way platforms use Passport XYZ is to use Passport scores or specific combinations of Stamps to control access to some content or function.
 This can be handled in just a few simple functions in your app.

 We have detailed guides demonstrating various Passport integrations.
-After you have integrated Passport into your app, your users can connect their Ethereum wallet, and the app can make an API call to the Gitcoin server to retrieve the user's Stamps and Passport score.
+After you have integrated Passport into your app, your users can connect their Ethereum wallet, and the app can make an API call to the Passport server to retrieve the user's Stamps and Passport score.

 The score is the sum of weights assigned to the user's Stamps.
-It is possible to create custom algorithms for scoring Passports from raw Stamp data, but using Gitcoin's server is considered best practice for several reasons:
+It is possible to create custom algorithms for scoring Passports from raw Stamp data, but using Passport's server is considered best practice for several reasons:

-- You do not have to handle complications such as Stamp deduplication - the server does this for you.
+2. You do not have to handle complications such as Stamp deduplication - the server does this for you.

-- You can follow our simple tutorials to quickly and easily start defending your app from Sybils!
+3. You can follow our simple tutorials to quickly and easily start defending your app from Sybils!

 While utilizing the Passport score is a best practice, you could also use Stamp data in addition to the Passport score, or just use Stamp data to gate access.
 For example, a few specific Stamps might be particularly important to you (maybe you decide that having a Github account for over 180 days is a hard requirement to access your platform).
 In this case you can access your user's Stamp collection and confirm ownership of individual Stamps.